ivymxu/gas-surge-predictor/README.md

-# gas-surge-predictor#

-⛽ Ethereum Gas Surge Predictor
+# ⛽ Ethereum Gas Surge Predictor

 A mini web app that shows current Ethereum gas prices and uses machine learning to predict gas prices for the next hour, helping you decide the best time to send transactions.